-HB 836 would also allow agencies to discriminate against qualified prospective parents.
-Tennessee should not adopt a policy that authorizes the harm that just occurred in South Carolina, where Miracle Hill Ministries, a state-funded foster care agency, has repeatedly refused to work with people who are the "wrong" religion.
-Three women, in particular, have reported discrimination:
+Indeed, this kind of discrimination has happened in South Carolina.
+Miracle Hill Ministries, a state-funded foster care agency, has repeatedly refused to work with people who are the "wrong" religion.
+Three women who wanted nothing more than to help children in foster care have faced discrimination:

-- Aimee Maddonna, a Catholic mother of three who grew up in a home filled with foster children, had been told by Miracle Hill that her family was a great fit to help children in foster care.
+- Aimee Maddonna, a Catholic mother of three who grew up in a family who provided a home for countless children in foster care, had been told by Miracle Hill that her family was a great fit to work with kids.
 Instead of being able to volunteer to provide loving experiences to children in care, Maddonna was told that Miracle Hill only works with people "who are Protestant Christian."
 Maddonna has filed suit to stop this government-sanctioned religious discrimination.2 - Motivated by Jewish values and her father's own experience in foster care, Lydia Currie and her husband wanted to expand their family by fostering.
 But when Currie contacted Miracle Hill, she was turned away because they are not Protestant.3 - Beth Lesser, who is also Jewish, attended a training co-hosted by Miracle Hill and completed background checks before she was told that non-Protestants could not mentor or foster children.4